 - Can the medicines or chemicals that my partner is exposed to affect our getting pregnant or affect the baby?

-- I received a varicella (chicken pox) vaccine and then found out I am pregnant.
+- I received a measles/mumps/rubella (MMR) vaccine and then found out that I am pregnant.
 Is this harmful?

 - Can the chemicals at my workplace hurt my pregnancy?

-- I used ecstasy before I knew I was pregnant.
+- I have used marijuana.
 Have I hurt my baby?

 - Can I continue taking my medication when I’m breastfeeding?